Pieyue/ORC_Cracker/README.md

 -l: Login page that you want crack, example: http://www.example.com/login
 -u: Username.
 -p: Your's path of wordlists.
--v: Verbse, default is False.
+-v: Verbose, default is False.
 If you setting True, every captcha infomation and password will print on the console.
 -t: Threads, default is 10.
 -m: Your's path route of model.
 # Dir construction